 Provision 5 also prescribes the options for workforce engagement.
-The board has concluded that its methods for engagement described in the People section of Group's Annual report are effective and more suited to the Group's overall needs than any of the Code's prescribed mechanisms.
+The board has concluded that its methods for engagement described in the Investing in our colleagues section of Group's Annual report are effective and more suited to the Group's overall needs than any of the Code's prescribed mechanisms.